victorverma/stats_306_w22/index.md

 ## GSI Information

-_Because of the Omicron surge, lab and office hours will be held on Zoom until further notice._
+_Note: lab and office hours will be held in person starting the week of 1/31._

 **Name**: Victor Verma
 **Email**: [vkverma@umich.edu](mailto:vkverma@umich.edu)